 • Involvement of people: the listening landscape

-In addition we will also ensure that we:
+In addition we also ensure that we:

 • Amplify voice within the VCSE (Voluntary, Community and Social Enterprise) sector